SimonSubokLee/ston-docs-son/admin/https.kr.rst

 CipherSuite Selection
 ====================================

-The followings are supported CipherSuites.
+The followings are supported CipherSuites;

 - RSA_WITH_RC4_SHA
 - RSA_WITH_RC4_MD5